logdone/VolunteerZ_Frontend/README.md

 2. Run `npm run test:ci` if you want to run the unit-tests with you favorite CI
 3. To create a test-coverage report you can run `npm run test:coverage`

-Daniel created Ionic Mocks with Jest Support by forking the [ionic-mocks](https://github.com/stonelasley/ionic-mocks) ionic-mock repository.
-There are still some issues.
-Feel free to help him out with his [ionic-mocks-jest](https://github.com/danielsogl/ionic-mocks-jest) repository.

-If you want to add ionic-native mocks you should definitely check out Chris Griffith's [ionic-native-mocks](https://github.com/chrisgriffith/ionic-native-mocks) repository

 See the unit test example at [`src/app/app.component.spec.ts`](src/app/app.component.spec.ts).

 ### E2E Tests